jinsingsangsung/tuber/README.md

+# this branch is purely the reproduction code of the paper

 # TubeR: Tubelet Transformer for Video Action Detection

 This repo copied the supported code of [TubeR: Tubelet Transformer for Video Action Detection](https://openaccess.thecvf.com/content/CVPR2022/papers/Zhao_TubeR_Tubelet_Transformer_for_Video_Action_Detection_CVPR_2022_paper.pdf).